nickaps/CDataStructures/README.md

 The goal for this project is to practice my C skills and refine my knowledge on data structures.
-I want to create several implementations of difference common data structures and algorithms using C. I want them to be memory safe and uphold to strict practices of memory management such as setting dangling pointers to NULL after freeing memory.
+I want to create several implementations of different common data structures and algorithms using C. I want them to be memory safe and uphold to strict practices of memory management such as setting dangling pointers to NULL after freeing memory.